Houston Health Department

 What You Should Do

-1. Had contact with someone with a rash that looks like monkeypox or someone diagnosed with confirmed or probable monkeypox
+1. Had contact with someone with a rash that looks like mpox or someone diagnosed with confirmed or probable mpox

 2. Had skin-to-skin contact with someone in a social network experiencing monkeypox activity, this includes men who have sex with men who meet partners through an online website, digital application (“app”), or social event (e.g., a bar or party)

-3. Traveled outside the U.S. to a country with confirmed cases of monkeypox or where monkeypox activity has been ongoing
+3. Traveled outside the U.S. to a country with confirmed cases of mpox or where mpox activity has been ongoing

 4. Had contact with a dead or live wild animal or exotic pet that exists only in Africa or used a product derived from such animals (e.g., game meat, creams, lotions, powders, etc.)

-Given the limited current national vaccine supply, the Public Health priority is to administer as many doses of monkeypox vaccine as possible to all eligible people at this time.
+Given the limited current national vaccine supply, the Public Health priority is to administer as many doses of mpox vaccine as possible to all eligible people at this time.

 Group A — By invitation only:

-• People confirmed to have had high- or intermediate-risk contact with someone with monkeypox.
+• People confirmed to have had high- or intermediate-risk contact with someone with mpox.

-• People who attended an event or venue where there was a high risk of exposure to someone with confirmed monkeypox virus through skin-to-skin or sexual contact.
+• People who attended an event or venue where there was a high risk of exposure to someone with confirmed mpox virus through skin-to-skin or sexual contact.

 Public Health or clinic partners will directly communicate to eligible people to provide details on how and where to access the JYNNEOS vaccine.